HM Prison Styal: The prison today

 Other facilities at HMP Styal include a library, gym and multi-faith chaplaincy.

 A Visitors Centre is available, run by Contact Cheshire Support Group with play area and refreshments.
 In the main Visits Hall, facilities include a tea bar and a children's play area (also run by Contact Cheshire Support Group).

+There is a restaurant, called Clink, in what was the chapel.
+This is open to the public and offers training in hospitality and catering to inmates.

 In popular culture

 The prison was featured in the BBC2 documentary Women on the Edge – the Truth about Styal Prison on 27 February 2006.

 Notable inmates

 Notable people currently imprisoned or who were imprisoned at HMP Styal include: